hiveot/hub/bindings/hiveoview/hiveoview-README.md

 3. Value tile with a single Thing value with min/max
 4. Card tile with values from Things
 5. Line chart tile with value history
-    Phase 4: Live updates
 6. Subscribe to Thing values from tiles
 7. Refresh tile

 ### Phase 4: iteration 2  (tbd, based on learnings)
+1. Layout improvements for small screens
-1. Subscribe to and organize Things by IoT Agents
+2. Subscribe to and organize Things by IoT Agents
-2. Migrate to digital twin model
+2. Migrate to digital twin model [done]
 3. Distinguish between basic and advanced attr/config/events
 4. Indication of pending configuration update (owserver updates can take 10 seconds)